claudecodeguide.dev

 How Memory is Structured

-Each memory file is a small Markdown file with frontmatter (title, created date, updated date) and a few paragraphs of structured content.
-Keep them focused: one topic per file.
+Each topic file is a small Markdown file with frontmatter (name, description, type) and focused content.
+Keep them short.
+One topic per file.

 What NOT to Save